-Orthopedic massage is the use of assessment, treatment and rehabilitation protocols in order to more effectively apply massage techniques to a wide range of pain and injury conditions.
+Clinical Rehabilitative Massage (also called Orthopedic Massage) is the use of assessment, treatment and rehabilitation protocols in order to more effectively apply massage techniques to a wide range of pain and injury conditions.
 This approach results in effective, long-term solutions to your pain or injury condition.

-You will benefit from working with a therapist certified in orthopedic massage because your therapist can more accurately identify your problem, apply the correct massage techniques and help get you back to normal in the least amount of time.
-You will not always need orthopedic massage, but when you do, it can quickly put you on the road to recovery.
+You will benefit from working with a therapist certified in clinical rehabilitative massage because your therapist can more accurately identify your problem, apply the correct massage techniques and help get you back to normal in the least amount of time.
+You will not always need clinical rehabilitative massage; but when you do, it can quickly put you on the road to recovery.

 - Orthopedic Assessment